 TIP: Read our post on the Best museums in Berlin if you are going there as well

-The most popular accommodation option on Rügen, especially for families, is to rent a holiday apartment or studio.
+The most popular accommodation option in Rügen, especially for families, is to rent a holiday apartment or studio.
 You can find them all over the island, both inland and close to the beach.
 Nothing comes cheap at Rügen Island, but this is a more affordable way if you don’t want to spend too much on sleeping.
 Check the youth hostel in Prora for budget options.

 Choose your location for accommodation wisely, depending on if you have a car or not.
 Without a car, you don’t want to stay too far away from the beach or the small towns on the island.
 But even without a car, you find holiday apartments within walking distance of the beach or the town centre.

 If you love seafood, then Rügen Island is your paradise.
 Finding high-quality seafood is easy in one of the many quality restaurants.
-Especially Binz and Sellin has several good places, but also here you will see tourist traps and more tacky places, as everywhere with a big tourist industry.
+Especially Binz and Sellin have several good places, but also here you will see tourist traps and more tacky places, as everywhere with a big tourist industry.
 Mostly all restaurants also have meat or vegetarian options if you prefer that.
 Should you prefer more international food, you find both Asian and Indian restaurants in Binz.

 TIP: Bergen, Norway, is also the perfect place to enjoy amazing seafood.
 Read our post on what to do in Bergen to plan your trip